Who Is Lance Armstrong?

 The following summer, he qualified for the 1990 junior world team and placed 11th in the World Championship Road Race, with the best time of any American since 1976.
 That same year, he became the U.S. national amateur champion and beat out many professional cyclists to win two major races, the First Union Grand Prix and the Thrift Drug Classic.

 International Cycling Star

 In 1991, Armstrong competed in his first Tour DuPont, a long and difficult 12-stage race, covering 1,085 miles over 11 days.
 Though he finished in the middle of the pack, his performance announced a promising newcomer to the world of international cycling.
-He went on to win another stage race, the Settimana Bergamasca race, in Italy later that summer.
+He went on to win a stage at Italy's Settimana Bergamasca race later that summer.

 After finishing second in the U.S. Olympic time trials in 1992, Armstrong was favored to win the road race in Barcelona, Spain.
 With a surprisingly sluggish performance, however, he came in only 14th.
 Undeterred, Armstrong turned professional immediately after the Olympics, joining the Motorola cycling team for a respectable yearly salary.
 Though he came in dead last in his first professional event, the day-long San Sebastian Classic in Spain, he rebounded in two weeks and finished second in a World Cup race in Zurich, Switzerland.

 Armstrong had a strong year in 1993, winning cycling's "Triple Crown"—the Thrift Drug Classic, the Kmart West Virginia Classic and the CoreStates Race (the U.S. Professional Championship).
 That same year, he came in second at the Tour DuPont.
 He started off well in his first-ever Tour de France, a 21-stage race that is widely considered cycling's most prestigious event.
 Though he won the eighth stage of the race, he later fell to 62nd place and eventually pulled out.